 Let’s Set The Scene

-He is the answer.
-“Just like bread nourishes our bodies, Jesus nourishes our souls in a way that nothing else can.”
+Jesus, our Bread of Life, fills every void.
+(John 6:35) Just as bread nourishes our bodies, He nourishes our souls in ways nothing else can.
 When we embrace Him, we experience “a love and peace that blows past understanding.”
-The endless cycle of hunger stops—not because we’ve given up, but because “we’ve finally been fulfilled.”
+(Philippians 4:7) The endless cycle of hunger stops—not because we’ve given up, but because “we’ve finally been fulfilled.”

 Think about the little boy from John chapter 6.
 He courageously offered Jesus what he had—five loaves and two fish—even when he may have doubted that it was enough.
+(John 6:9)

 This act of faith not only fed the multitude but also illustrates a profound truth: just as the boy placed his limited offering in the Father’s hands, we too are invited to place our lives in Jesus’ hands.